 Calculating exactly how much stock you need and the costs to make a particular dish is tedious and tricky.
 Most recipes require over a dozen ingredients and they have an ever-fluctuating price in the market.
-So how do you deal with this?

 Here’s how you can master portion control within your restaurant: